atantos/LexicalGravityExperimental/results.md

 With regard to the `get_ngrams` function specifically&mdash;which was based on your `get_ngrams2` function&mdash;I merged two loops, as the initial `Vector` was only used once, which was in the construction of the `Dict` in the second loop, in which I also created the ngrams.

+Another thing I would prefer to use is Julia 1.8's new feature, `eachsplit`.
+Because we are splitting the whole corpus into lines, the resulting vector would potentially require a lot of memory to store.
+Therefore, for no significant cost to the run-time, we use `eachsplit` to iterate over the splits of the corpus.

 This function produces the same code as `get_ngrams2`, but is a bit faster.
 Benchmarking results:
 ```julia
 julia> @btime get_ngrams(s, 3);